The following is an example of a Custom Process used internally by FYI to manage clients who have unsubscribed from bulk client communications.

 Refer to the section Templates and Signatures for Email.

-Create a Documents View for the Unsubscribe List
+Create a Documents List View for the Unsubscribe List

 - From the Documents list, in the Search documents field, type "Unsubscribe".